comcode-org/binmat_rules/README.md

 Enough space should also be left beside the play area for another deck, the 'attacker deck', and behind it space for the 'attacker discard pile'.

-If the competitive rules are being followed, the BINMAT app ([Game Structure](#game-structure)) may now be placed equidistant from the attacker and defender at one side of the play area.
+The BINMAT app ([Game Structure](#game-structure)) or other turn counter and timer may now be placed equidistant from the attacker and defender at one side of the play area.

 The following is an ASCII representation of the play area at the conclusion of setup: